1985

 Markus Innocenti.
 Idea and musical director: BW.

-- Poor Boy Boogie (BW/Andy Fairweather-Low) -BW and Andy Fairweather-Low
+- Poor Boy Boogie (BW/Andy Fairweather Low) -BW and Andy Fairweather Low

 on lead vocals